stijn-dejongh/lovecraft_public_domain/raw_converts/lt.md

-and popular accounts of his salient scientific discoveries were all presented in the principal California dailies, till the public soon felt a sort of reflected pride in the man whose studies of pyemia in India, of the pest in China, and of every sort of kindred disorder elsewhere would soon enrich the world of medicine with an antitoxin of revolutionary importance&mdash;a basic antitoxin combating the whole febrile principle at its very source, and ensuring the ultimate conquest and extirpation of fever in all its diverse forms.
+and popular accounts of his salient scientific discoveries were all presented in the principal California dailies, till the public soon felt a sort of reflected pride in the man whose studies of pyemia in India, of the pest in China, and of every sort of kindred disorder elsewhere would soon enrich the world of medicine with an antitoxin of revolutionary importance--a basic antitoxin combating the whole febrile principle at its very source, and ensuring the ultimate conquest and extirpation of fever in all its diverse forms.

   Back of the appointment stretched an extended and not wholly unromantic history of early friendship, long separation, and dramatically renewed acquaintance.
-James Dalton and the Clarendon family had been friends in New York ten years before&mdash;friends and more than friends, since the doctor&rsquo;s only sister, Georgina, was the sweetheart of Dalton&rsquo;s youth, while the doctor himself had been his closest associate and almost his prot&eacute;g&eacute;
-in the days of school and college.
-The father of Alfred and Georgina, a Wall Street pirate of the ruthless elder breed, had known Dalton&rsquo;s father well; so well, indeed, that he had finally stripped him of all he possessed in a memorable afternoon&rsquo;s fight on the stock exchange.
+James Dalton and the Clarendon family had been friends in New York ten years before--friends and more than friends, since the doctor's only sister, Georgina, was the sweetheart of Dalton's youth, while the doctor himself had been his closest associate and almost his protégé in the days of school and college.
+The father of Alfred and Georgina, a Wall Street pirate of the ruthless elder breed, had known Dalton's father well; so well, indeed, that he had finally stripped him of all he possessed in a memorable afternoon's fight on the stock exchange.
 Dalton Senior, hopeless of recuperation and wishing to give his one adored child the benefit of his insurance, had promptly blown out his brains; but James had not sought to retaliate.
 It was, as he viewed it, all in the game; and he wished no harm to the father of the girl he meant to marry and of the budding young scientist whose admirer and protector he had been throughout their years of fellowship and study.
-Instead, he turned to the law, established himself in a small way, and in due course of time asked &ldquo;Old Clarendon&rdquo; for Georgina&rsquo;s hand.
+Instead, he turned to the law, established himself in a small way, and in due course of time asked  "Old Clarendon " for Georgina's hand.

   Old Clarendon had refused very firmly and loudly, vowing that no pauper and upstart lawyer was fit to be his son-in-law; and a scene of considerable violence had occurred.